 Taghazout is well catered for tourists but it still has a really local feel which I loved.
 It’s pretty but it’s still very wild and authentic, a little bit dirty, an unpolished gem I found and I really hope it stays this way.

-Here is my guide to Taghazout in Morocco including information on how to get to Taghazout, where to stay, where to eat, what to do, how much it costs to stay in Taghazout and a few other things to keep in mind such as the lack of ATM!
+Here is my guide to Taghazout in Morocco including information on how to get to Taghazout, things to do in Taghazout, where to stay in Taghazout, where to eat in Taghazout and more!

 The best airport to fly into for Taghazout is Adagir.
 From here it is a 40 minute or so journey away.
 Otherwise, you can fly into Essaouira which is a few hours away or Marrakesh, but this is a good few hours away and I wouldn’t recommend it unless you have no other choice.